PUSHKIN'S POEMS

 Tatyana in terror wakes from her dream,

-Looks round, the room is bright,
+Looks round, the room in brightness quivers,

 And through the window's frosted glass

-Flutter the rays of the crimson morning;
+Flutter the rays of the crimson morn;

-The door opens; Olga is there,
+The door opens; Olga appears,

-sy than the Northern dawn,
+More rosy than the Northern dawn,

-More airy than the swallow's flight;
+More airy than the swallow which soars.

 "Well, ― says she ― now tell me true,